Vitamin B1: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-Animal research suggests that thiamine deficiency in diabetics may exacerbate the development of diabetic nephropathy.
-In diabetic nephropathy, endothelial cell dysfunction, podocyte (renal glomerulus epithelial cells) dysfunction, and tubular epithelial cell dysfunction are thought to be improved by increasing plasma thiamine concentration, through improved glomerular and tubular structure and function as well as vascular inflammation, thereby reducing albumin excretion in urine.
+Animal research suggests that thiamine deficiency in people with diabetes may exacerbate the development of diabetic nephropathy.
+In diabetic nephropathy, it is thought that dysfunction of glomerular endothelial cells, podocytes (epithelial cells in the renal glomerulus), and tubular epithelial cells can be improved by increasing plasma thiamine concentration.
+This is achieved by improving glomerular and tubular structure and function as well as reducing vascular inflammation, thereby decreasing albumin excretion in the urine.

 Usages associés